 Babies and toddlers

 - Babies should be placed on their back to sleep when first being settled.
 Once a baby has been observed to repeatedly roll from back to front and back again on their own, they can be left to find their own preferred sleep or rest position (this is usually around 5–6 months of age).
 Babies aged younger than 5–6 months, and who have not been observed to repeatedly roll from back to front and back again on their own, should be re-positioned onto their back when they roll onto their front or side.

 - If a medical condition exists that prevents a baby from being placed on their back, the alternative practice should be confirmed in writing with the service, by the child’s medical practitioner.

 - Babies over four months of age can generally turn over in a cot.
 When a baby is placed to sleep, educators should check that any bedding is tucked in secure and is not loose.
 Babies of this age may be placed in a safe baby sleeping bag (i.e. with fitted neck and arm holes, but no hood).At no time should a baby’s face or head be covered (i.e. with linen).
 To prevent a baby from wriggling down under bed linen, they should be positioned with their feet at the bottom of the cot.

 - If a baby is wrapped when sleeping, consider the baby’s stage of development.
 Leave their arms free once the startle reflex disappears at around three months of age, and discontinue the use of a wrap when the baby can roll from back to tummy to back again (usually four to six months of age).
 Use only lightweight wraps such as cotton or muslin.
-Visit the Red Nose website to download an information statement – Wrapping Babies – and the brochure – Safe Wrapping – for more information.
+Visit the Red Nose website to download an information statement – Wrapping Babies – and the guidelines – Safe Wrapping – for more information.

 - If being used, a dummy should be offered for all sleep periods for children under one.